-Acc cess Order IP Address / Hostname Security Port LDAP Server Type 1 192.168.91.100 None 389 OpenLDAP 2 192.168.1.33 StartTLS 389 OpenLDAP 3 192.168.8.95 None 389 Microsoft Active Directory
+Access Order IP Address / Hostname Security Port LDAP Server Type 1 192.168.91.100 None 389 OpenLDAP 2 192.168.1.33 StartTLS 389 OpenLDAP 3 192.168.8.95 None 389 Microsoft Active Directory

-2. Perform the desired action.

-- Click Edit to edit its settings, and click Modify Server to save changes.
-For information on each field, see Adding LDAP/LDAPS Servers (on page 362) or Adding Radius Servers (on page 365). - Click Delete to delete the server, and then confirm the operation. - Click Test Connection to verify the connection to the selected server.
-User credentials may be required.
+- 2. Perform the desired action. - Click Edit to edit its settings, and click Modify Server to save changes.
+For information on each field, see Adding LDAP/LDAPS Servers (on page 363) or Adding Radius Servers (on page 366). - Click Delete to delete the server, and then confirm the operation. - Click Test Connection to verify the connection to the selected server.
+User credentials may be required. - Click or to change the server order, which determines the access priority, and click Save Order to save the new sequence.